Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Seahawks stats and trends

-- In Seattle's eight games this season, it has five wins against the spread.
+- Seattle has five wins against the spread in eight games this season.

-- The Seahawks have always covered the spread this season when underdogs by 3.5 points or more.
+- The Seahawks have always covered the spread this year when underdogs by 3.5 points or more.

-- Seattle's games this season have hit the over two times in nine opportunities (22.2%).
+- Seattle's games this year have hit the over on two of eight set point totals (25%).

-- Seattle is 3-1 against the spread and 3-1 overall when the team notches more than 20.0 points.
+- Seattle is 1-3 against the spread and 1-3 overall when the team totals over 321.2 yards.

 Home and road insights

-- Green Bay is unbeaten against the spread, and 3-0 overall, at home this season.
+- Green Bay is unbeaten against the spread, and 3-0 overall, at home this year.

-- Green Bay has hit the over once in three home games this year.
+- Green Bay has gone over the total once in three home games this season.

-- Seattle is 3-1 against the spread, and 2-2 overall, in away games.
+- This season away from home, Seattle is 3-1 against the spread and 2-2 overall.

-- Seattle has gone over the total once in four road games this year.
+- This year, in four road games, Seattle has hit the over once.

 Powered by Data Skrive.